-Aware of the negative impact of the global economic slowdown on the growth of the Territory's financial and tourism services sectors, which was less severe in 2011,
+Aware of the negative impact of the global economic slowdown on the growth of the financial and tourism services sectors of the Territory,

-Cognizant of the potential usefulness of regional ties for the development of a small island Territory, and of the Territory's membership in the Caribbean Overseas Countries and Territories Council,
+Cognizant of the potential usefulness of regional ties for the development of a small island Territory and of the Territory's membership in the Caribbean Overseas Countries and Territories Council,

-1. Recalls the Constitution of the British Virgin Islands, which took effect in 2007, and stresses the importance of continued discussions on constitutional matters, to accord greater responsibility to the territorial Government for the effective implementation of the Constitution and increased levels of education related to constitutional matters;

-2. Requests the administering Power to assist the Territory by facilitating its work concerning public outreach efforts, consistent with Article 73 b of the Charter of the United Nations, and, in that regard, calls upon the relevant United Nations organizations to provide assistance to the Territory, if requested;

-3. Welcomes the efforts made by the Territory to strengthen its financial services and tourism sectors;

-4. Also welcomes the active participation of the Territory in the work of the Economic Commission for Latin America and the Caribbean;

-5. Further welcomes the holding, for the first time at the level of heads of territorial Government, on 12 May 2011, of the meeting of the Inter-Virgin Islands Council between the Territory and the United States Virgin Islands;
+- 1. Recalls the 2007 Constitution of the British Virgin Islands, and stresses the importance of continued discussions on constitutional matters, to accord greater responsibility to the territorial Government for the effective implementation of the Constitution and increased levels of education relating to constitutional matters; - 2.
+Requests the administering Power to assist the Territory by facilitating its work concerning public outreach efforts, consistent with Article 73 b of the Charter, and in that regard calls upon the relevant United Nations organizations to provide assistance to the Territory, if requested; - 3.
+Welcomes the active participation of the Territory in the work of the Economic Commission for Latin America and the Caribbean; - 4.
+Recalls the holding, in 2012, of the meeting of the Inter-Virgin Islands Council between the Territory and the United States Virgin Islands;

+\mathbf{V}